Skip to main content

 Milestones

 "Depending on recurrence, you should start to think about retention of your first customers.
-If your cycle is longer, then put your eye on creating more leads and sales, but watch your cost per aquisition (CPA) by testing different channels and measuring it properly."
+If your cycle is longer, then put your eye on creating more leads and sales, but watch your cost per acquisition (CPA) by testing different channels and measuring it properly."

 Self-Care Tip